Hyperuniform random measures, transport and rigidity: Factorial moment measures

-\item The {\it factorial} in the name refers to the formula obtained for a simple point process $ \P$ when $ f = 1_{ B^{ m}}$ for a bounded set $ B$: where for a number $ x\geqslant 0,x^{ (m)}: = x(x-1)\dots (x-m).$ Notice that the Newton formula gives the inclusion-exclusion formula whenever the sum converges absolutely
+\item The {\it factorial} in the name might refer to the formula obtained for a simple point process $ \P$ when $ f = 1_{ B^{ m}}$ for a bounded set $ B$: where for a number $ x\geqslant 0,x^{ (m)}: = x(x-1)\dots (x-m + 1).$ Notice that the Newton formula gives the inclusion-exclusion formula whenever the sum converges absolutely

-This can be useful as, by standard results on {\it random closed sets,} the law of a simple point process $ \P$ can equivalently be characterised by the values $ \mathbf P (\P(B) = 0),B\subset \mathbb{R}^{ d}$, called {\it capacity functional} \cite{Mol05}. \end{itemize}
+This can be useful as, by standard results on {\it random closed sets,} the law of a simple point process $ \P$ can equivalently be characterised by the values of the functional $B \mapsto \mathbf P (\P(B) = 0),B\subset \mathbb{R}^{ d}$, called {\it capacity functional} \cite{Mol05}. \end{itemize}

+For a process $ \P$ with a fixed number $ n$ of points $ x_{ 1},\dots ,x_{ n}$, the law of $ \P$ is equivalently described by the joint law of the random vector $ (x_{ 1},\dots ,x_{ n})$, assuming an independent labelling of the points.
+Up to a combinatorial multiplicative constant, this law is proportional to $ \mu ^{ (n)}_{ \P}$, and we abusively call $ \mu ^{ (n)}_{ \P}$ (or its density $ \rho ^{ n}_{ \P}$) the {\it density} of $ \P$ in this case.
+It entirely determines the law of $ \P$, and lower order FMMs are obtained by projection.

+\begin{lemma} Let $ \P_{ n}$ a point process with $ n$ distinct points a.s..
+Then for $ 1\leqslant k<n$, we have the projection